Ahegao: History

-Also known as the O-Face, the term ahegao dates at least as far back as the early 1990s.
+The term ahegao dates at least as far back as the early 1990s.
 Pornographic magazines used the word to describe the facial expressions of female live-action porn actresses during orgasm.
 In the same context, ahegao was used in some postings at 2Channel and its sister community for adult content, BBSPink, as well as in pornographic videos at adult e-commerce platforms in the early 2000s.

 In the midst of the 2000s, use of the term increased, and the drawing style became rather conventionalized and started spreading throughout the otaku culture.
 In 2008, the first ahegao-themed doujin comics anthology, A-H-E, was released.
 In the 2010s, major publishers produced more ahegao-themed comic anthologies.
 By that time, the facial expression was featured in regular pornographic videos during the popularization of hentai fetishes in the real-life sex industry.
 Ahegao-like exaggerated facial expressions are also sometimes featured in other anime and manga works, in a non-sexual context.
 In September 2016, an "ahegao challenge" meme spread on social media websites, mostly via Instagram, which spread the trend in the United States.

-Kimi claims that reasons for including ahegao in a scene include reflecting a character's joyful emotions such as ecstasy or pleasure; to show negative emotions such as fear or reluctance; or to show domination, submission and loyalty.
+Media Critic Kimi Rito claims that reasons for including ahegao in a scene include reflecting a character's joyful emotions such as ecstasy or pleasure, to show negative emotions such as fear or reluctance, or to show domination, submission and loyalty.